 In Luv’n Care Ltd v.
-McGinley, the PTAB refused to take up the IPR because even though the challenger filed its petition before the one-year deadline, it didn’t pay the required filing fees until after.
+McGinley, the PTAB refused to take up the IPR because the challenger, even though it filed its petition before the one-year deadline, didn’t pay the required filing fees until after.

 The cases are Luv’n Care Ltd v.
 McGinley, P.T.A.B., No. IPR2017-01216, designated informative 1/10/18 and Amneal Pharms.
 LLC v.
 Endo Pharms.
 Inc., P.T.A.B., No. IPR2014-00360, designated informative 1/10/18.